 7. The scary beast called ‘commitment’

-When you meet the right person at the wrong time, one of the reasons could be one of you is probably out of a major relationship and you are not ready for the next one just yet.
+When you meet the right person at the wrong time, one of the reasons could be that one of you is probably out of a major relationship and not ready for the next one just yet.
 You, or the person you’re with, may just be too scared of commitment.
 If they never talk about the future with you, feel like they’re too young to settle down, or don’t like to use labels, it might be because they’re struck with the fear of commitment.

 The soul-searching, being involved with someone else, not wanting a relationship…all stem from not wanting to be tied down.
 This could be a bullet dodged since not wanting to commit can be perceived as a sign of immaturity.
 Maybe you can be the next Taylor Swift and write a few ‘right person wrong time’ songs.

 8. The rebound relationship

 It all seems great until you notice them struggling to shake off the ghost of their ex.
-Rebound relationships often don’t last since the primary factor your partner may be seeking is a distraction, rather than finding love.
+Rebound relationships often don’t last since your partner may be seeking a distraction, not love.
 You’re not going to stick around to be someone’s distraction, are you?